yuichiro-s/popup-dict/README.md

 ## Disclaimer

 - Some pages will look corrupted due to interaction between this extension and the Javascript and CSS code on the page.
-In that case, please turn off the plugin by clicking the extension icon on the address bar or blacklisting the URL of the page.
+In that case, please turn off the extension by clicking the extension icon on the address bar or blacklisting the URL of the page.